 Here at Sparkrock, we have a number of Clients Live on our Sparkrock 365 SaaS ERP product, powered by Microsoft Dynamics 365 Business Central platform, including a large multi-national organization, with Programs in 15 countries across Asia and Africa.
-For the right type of Client - we focus on organizations in the Education, Heath and Human Services, and NFP sectors - our Sparkrock 365 product can UNLOCK Upgrade Engagements, because it contains a substantial amount of functionality not included in the base Business Central application, including Fund Accounting, Mobile Procurement, Scheduling and Time Entry, HR, Payroll, etc.
+For the right type of Client - we focus on organizations in the Nonprofit, Human Services, K-12 & Education sectors - our Sparkrock 365 product can UNLOCK Upgrade Engagements, because it contains a substantial amount of functionality not included in the base Business Central application, including Fund Accounting, Mobile Procurement, Scheduling and Time Entry, HR, Payroll, etc.

 We're keen to assist, however we can, through this challenging period.
 The next month will be like nothing we have ever seen.
 These times - and what we do during them - will live on collectively in our memories for decades.

 OUR SHARED GOAL